w3c/wai-curricula/content/designer/inclusive-design-process.md

 * examine applicable design requirements for accessibility, such as those defined by accessibility standards and policies
 * articulate the potential risks of not involving people with disabilities
 * describe different accommodation needs for people with disabilities
-* describe user needs of diverse groups of people with disabilities, including people with various levels of skills using assistive technologies and adaptive strategies
-* describe accessibility characteristics and limitations of different testing methods
 * identify related requirements for product owners and other team roles to plan for the involvement of people with disabilities

 ## Competencies